-John Gruber advises energy and utility clients, developers and landowners on regulatory, environmental and litigation issues.
+John Gruber advises energy and utility companies, municipalities, developers and landowners on regulatory, environmental and litigation issues.

 - Lead counsel on Alberta Surface Rights Board hearings dealing with reclamation and contamination issues.